 Teen Feed’s Programs

-The Meal Program serves a hot, nutritious meal at various University District meal sites (seven days a week), in Auburn (every Wednesday and Friday) and South Seattle’s Rainier Beach (every Thursday).
+The Meal Program serves a hot, nutritious meal at various University District meal sites (seven days a week), in Auburn (every Wednesday and Friday).
 Over a healthy meal, young people connect with specially trained advocates and support coordination staff to access the resources and services they need.

 Street Talk Outreach Program (STOP):